TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 We created our first basic hashing function.

 There is a key difference between hashing and ciphering (encryption): reversibility.
 Hashing is a one-way process.
-Here is an example given a name, you can get a hash out of it, but given a hash, you cannot revert it back to a name.
-If you have a name `"Carlos"` we can hash it to `"C"`.
-But it will not be possible to reverse it from `"C"` back to its original form.
-You cannot know if it is `"Carlos"`, maybe it's `"Carla"` or `"Carrot"` we don't know.
+Using the above example, you can make a hash code from a name, but you cannot take a hash code and revert it back to a name.
+If you have a name `"Carlos"`, we can hash it to `"C"`.
+But it's impossible to reverse it from `"C"` back to its original form.
+You cannot know if it's `"Carlos"`, maybe it's `"Carla"` or `"Carrot"`.
+We don't know.

 <div class="lesson-note lesson-note--tip" markdown="1">
-Hashing is very good for security, given a password you can save the hash of that password, but if someone steals your hashes they cannot know the original passwords since they are unable to reverse the hash back to the password.
+Hashing is very good for security.
+Given a password, you can save the hash of that password rather than the password's plain text.
+If someone steals your hashes, they cannot know the original passwords since they are unable to reverse the hash back to the password.
 </div>

 #### Use cases